 - C – Fifth finger (5)

 The inversions of the C major piano chord are formed by rearranging the order in which the notes are played.
-This allows you to play the same chord with a different sound and control how you emphasize each note of the chord.
+Chord inversions allow you to play the same chord with a different sound and control how you emphasize each note of the chord.

 The C major chord has two inversions:

-- The first inversion of C major places the C at the top of the chord, leaving the E as the lowest note.
+- C major first inversion places the C at the top of the chord, leaving the E as the lowest note.

-- The second inversion of C major places both the C and E at the top, leaving the G as the lowest note.
+- C major second inversion of C major places both the C and E at the top, leaving the G as the lowest note.

 Let’s break down these inversions further and discover how to play them on the piano.